 I wonder do I know you?
-Before I could answer that I should have to see your soul.— Basil to Dorian
+Before I could answer that I should have to see your soul.

 I wish I could change places with you, Dorian.
 The world has cried out against us both, but it has always worshipped you....You are the type of what the age is searching for, and what it is afraid it has found.
-I am so glad that you have never done anything...Life has been your art.— Lord Henry
+I am so glad that you have never done anything...Life has been your art.

 Yes, Mr Gray, the gods have been good to you.
-But what the gods give they quickly take away.— Henry to Gray
+But what the gods give they quickly take away.

 Dorian refers to the social system in England as the ‘native land of hypocrites.’
 This is hypocrisy is evoked through his behaviour and the usage of juxtaposition.
-The author utilises setting, the west and eastern ends of England to depict binary sides to Dorian’s persona.
-This is clear through the way in which that Dorian in the west end he acts as a socialite, depicting himself as the socially acceptable autocrat.
+The author utilises the setting, the west and eastern ends of England, to depict binary sides to Dorian’s persona.
+This is clear through the way that Dorian acts as a socialite in the west end, depicting himself as the socially acceptable autocrat.

-In contrast, the east end in England during this period was historically plagued criminals.
-It is there that Dorian acts as the devil side of his persona where he associates with the people who he had ruined.
-In this side of England, Dorian indulges in his illicit vices, such as opium dens, brothels and other places.
+In contrast, the east end of England during this period was historically plagued by criminals.
+There, Dorian acts as the devil side of his persona where he associates with the people he had ruined.
+On this side of England, Dorian indulges in his illicit vices, such as opium dens, brothels and other places.